shivChitinous/image-annals/module_9_README.txt

 README

-Module 9 has 2 components - 1. constructing a training dataset of objects which have been manually identified as bacteria or non-bacteria and training an SVM classifier with this 2. testing this classifier on a testing dataset.
+Module 9 has two components - 1. constructing a training dataset of objects which have been manually identified as bacteria or non-bacteria and training an SVM classifier with this 2. testing this classifier on a testing dataset.

 1. TRAINING